Home » Do Rats Like To Live Near Water?

 Swimming pools are usually appealing to rats since they offer drinking water.
 In addition, swimming pool equipment such as pumps, heaters, and filters provide warm nesting locations.

-While the chlorine found in pools is off-putting, rats can learn to tolerate and overcome this dislike based on the other advantages that a swimming pool offers.
+While the chlorine found in pools is off-putting, rats can learn to tolerate and overcome this dislike based on the other advantages a swimming pool offers.

 do rats live by rivers?